-The program lists the following tax abatements and fee incentives for eligible projects to construct, remodel, or re-construct any buildings or structures, or any portion of any of such buildings or structures that are within the boundaries of the designated section of the Town upon review of project application:
+The program lists the following tax abatements and fee incentives for eligible projects to construct, remodel or re-construct any buildings or structures or any portion of any of such buildings or structures that are within the boundaries of the designated section of the Town upon review of project application:

 Property tax increase phase in - All eligible projects that will have a property tax assessment increase in connection with the construction or remodeling of any building within the Downtown Development District will have a phase in for that incremental property tax increase.
 The phase in will be ten percent (10%) in year one and will increase by an additional ten percent (10%) each year until year ten for that tax increase.
-There was no abatement during the fiscal year.
+There were no property phase-ins during the fiscal year.

 Business license fee - The annual Town's business license fee will be waived for the first five (5) years in operation.
 This is offered only to new businesses that have formed and will be operating within the Downtown Development District within the effective date of the program.
-The total fees waived were less than \$ 2,000 during the fiscal year.
+The total fees waived were less than \$ 1,000 during the fiscal year.

 Building permit fee reduction - All eligible projects will be given a reduction in the building permit fee based on the value of the improvement.
 The reduction amount ranges from a minimum of fifteen percent (15%) to a maximum of seventy five percent (75%).
-The building permit fee reduction was less than \$2,000 during the fiscal year.
+The building permit fee reduction was less than \$ 1,000 during the fiscal year.

-The reduction in fees are illustrated below:
+The reductions in fees are illustrated below:

-Value of operation of the value But No More Than Fee Waiver \$ 300 1,000,000 2,000,000 3,000,000 \$ 1,000,000 2,000,000 3,000,000 4,000,000 15% 30% 45% 60% 75% 3,000,000 5,000,000 4,000,000
+Value of Improvement Greater Than But No More Than Fee Waiver \$ 300 1,000,000 2,000,000 3,000,000 5,000,000 \$ 1,000,000 2,000,000 3,000,000 4,000,000 15% 30% 45% 60% 75%